MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/custom-overlays/html-pushpin-overlay.md

 ---
 title: "HTML Pushpin Overlay | Microsoft Docs"
-description: "Describes the HTML pushpin overlay and provides a sample of the overlay's code and a link that takes you to a more in-depth sample of the overlay." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Describes the HTML pushpin overlay and provides a sample of the overlay's code and a link that takes you to a more in-depth sample." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""